 Odyssey.js is an open source map creation tool from CartoDB.
 Visits is an online tool for creating a location history timeline by using your Flickr images and Google Maps.
 National Geographic's Map Maker Interactive offers themes on which users can create custom map displays.
 IkiMap is a free service for creating custom maps online.
-Animaps is a service that was built for the purpose of allowing users to create animated Google Maps.
-Tripline is a service designed to enable anyone to record a trip they've taken or to plan a trip itinerary.
+Scribble Maps is a fun and useful application for drawing and typing on Google Maps.
 Bobdigby on Twitter: RT @SRNewitt via @TanyaAGT Cornwall 2nd poorest area of N Europe, after EU Objective One funding. #geographyteacher.
 Cartographic Anomalies: How Map Projections Have Shaped Our Perceptions of the World.
 At some point in all of our lives our perception of the world began to change- our knowledge of the world, from school or personal travel experience, began to grow in our minds a map of the world which started to encompass more than just our hometowns and the surrounding suburbs.

 Soon this mental map started to include nearby states or territories, other countries, and slowly but surely a global mental map was created in each of our minds, unique and personal to every one of us.
 These mental maps have common elements; for instance, Canada on your mental map will always be Canada, although the outlines may be fuzzy if you aren’t from there or don’t have a specific memory tied to that location.
 We all generally can place Europe and Asia, India and Australia, South America and Africa on our maps.